adnguyen/Notebooks_and_Protocols/2018_notebook.md

 Met with Dan.

 1. Tom's re-analysis: write up results and methods, set figures
+	* Settle on figures and send to Tom/Dan
 2. Proteostasis project:
 	* Choose which lines?
 DSPR?
 DGRP?
 Look into papers about these lines and the pros and cons of using them
 	* For the lab meeting, just specify 1 project (prob proteome stability one) and send out paper.
-	*
+		* Sent!
+April 2nd, Monday.
 3. Range limits paragraph- GOOD to go!
-	* Sent out new version of ms to co-authors
+	* Sent out new version of ms to co-authors!
+	* Nick to give me feed back next week

 ------